FrancoVazza/UMAREL_PUBLIC/README.md

 By default, all outputs are written in a **/out** folder, which the user must locally create.

+Notice that the parallelisation strategy for UMAREL is optimised for large (>=1024^3 cells) simulations, since processors access the B-field values only where particles are at a given snapshot and greatly this reduces the memory workload.
+For small box simulations (<512^3 cells) it is more convenient to read the entire grid just once for every epcoh.

+A production UMAREL run processing 1e5 protons on a dozen snapshots of a 1024^3 simulation typically takes ~8 hours on 12 cores on a MacBook Pro.

 ....Umarel gives an experienced look to new UHECR problems!